easedup/acv9/curriculum/arts-media-arts/years-7-and-8.md

 ## Achievement Standards

-In this band, learning in Media Arts builds on each student’s prior learning and experiences.
-Students learn in and through developing understanding and application of the Media Arts concepts: media technologies, representation, audience, institutions, media languages and relationships.
-They use production processes in purposeful and creative ways and continue to develop their connection with and contribution to the world as artist and as audiences.
-They work individually and in collaboration with peers and teachers.

-Students explore media arts in local, regional, national and global contexts such as media produced in countries or regions of Asia, and/or in multi-arts, trans-disciplinary or hybrid forms.
-They take opportunities to engage with living media arts practitioners and expand their awareness of diverse media arts practices, genres, styles and forms.

-In this band, the focus is on students:

-1.  exploring and responding to

-*   media arts works, practices and contexts from across cultures, times, places and/or other contexts; for example, through analysis of their own media arts work or work associated with selected institutions
-*   the diversity of media arts created by First Nations Australians and how this work demonstrates respect for Indigenous Cultural and Intellectual Property rights

-3.  developing practices and skills

-*   creative practices for producing media arts using media languages (technical and symbolic codes and conventions) relevant to selected forms and/or styles through available media technologies
-*   critical practices by taking opportunities to reflect, evaluate or respond to their own work and/or the work of others; for example, documenting ideas and intentions for media productions, evaluating audience responses to media works (including their own work) and considering relationships

-5.  create (producing) media arts works in forms such as print, screen/moving image, audio and/or hybrid-/trans-disciplinary forms using production processes
-6.  presenting/screening/distributing media arts works they have produced to audiences; for example, for a specific target audience.
+By the end of year 8, students analyse the use of media arts concepts to construct representations that communicate ideas, perspectives and/or meaning in media arts works they produce and/or experience.
+They evaluate use of media arts concepts in media arts works from across cultures, times, places and/or other contexts.
+They describe respectful approaches to creating and/or responding to media arts works.

+ Students select and manipulate media languages, media technologies and use production processes to construct representations.
+They create media arts works that communicate ideas, perspectives and/or meanings.
+They present their work to an audience.
+They plan where and how they could distribute their work using responsible media practice.